artembelopolsky/HMS-tutorials/set_env.md

 ---
 title: Set up environment
 layout: home
+nav_order: 3
+hightlight: .highlight .k
 ---

 # Anaconda Navigator vs Anaconda prompt
 You have probably noticed that you now have several apps installed.
 One of them, *Anaconda Navigator*, is a graphical interface to manage your apps and environments.
 However, it is quite slow and not handy, and thus should be avoided.
 Instead, you should use *Anaconda prompt*, which looks like a terminal window and allows to flexibly interact with Anaconda,

+{: .note }
+On Mac there is no Anaconda prompt and you can simply use a regular terminal.

+> ##### MAC USERS
+>
+> On Mac there is no Anaconda prompt and you can simply use a regular terminal.

 # Launch Anaconda prompt
 Locate Anaconda prompt among your installed programs and launch it.
 It should look like this: